 Be Prepared: Look up where you need to go and plan out how to get there ahead of time (will there be parking issues?
 Plan ahead!).
 Write down any questions you have (and have 1-2 ready!).

-Dress to Impress!: First impressions are important – dress in a way that conveys you respect your interviewer’s time and that you are taking this seriously.
-No jeans or T-shirts, or workout gear (and yes, I have seen this happen!).
+Dress to Impress!: First impressions are important – dress to convey that you respect your interviewer’s time and take this seriously.
+No jeans or T-shirts or workout gear (and yes, I have seen this happen!).
 Arrive a little ahead of time.
-A nice polo shirt or a nice blouse and clean pants will always be fine.
+A nice polo shirt, blouse, and clean pants will always be fine.

-Bring your Resume: Most interviewers may already have info about you, but just in case they don’t, bring your own resume to provide background about yourself as well as a method for bringing up certain topics you might forget to discuss in the heat of the moment.
+Bring your Resume: Most interviewers may already have info about you, but just in case they don’t, bring your resume to provide background about yourself and a method for bringing up certain topics you might forget to discuss in the heat of the moment.

 Answer questions completely: It’ll sure be a quick interview if you answer every question with either a yes or a no. Even if the interviewer doesn’t ask you directly to explain more, use this time to elaborate.
 Interviewer: So I see you play rugby?
 You: Yes.
 I love it!
-I have been playing for almost 6 years now.
+I have been playing for almost six years now.
 I started the team when I was in middle school after watching a game on TV.
-It was hard at first to get a team going, but I figured I had to at least start a club at school.
+It was hard at first to get a team going, but I figured I had to start a club at school at least.
 I met with …

 Don’t forget to ask your own questions.
 Asking questions shows you have a genuine interest in getting to know more about your school.
-Try not to ask things that you could easily find on their website (e.g. “do you have a biology program?”)
+Try not to ask things you could easily find on their website (e.g., “Do you have a biology program?”).
 Ask something only a graduate or an employee of the school would know.
-One of my favorites is “what was one of your favorite traditions while you were at X college?”
+One of my favorites is “What was one of your favorite traditions while you were at X college?”

 Follow up: Get the name and contact information of the interviewer.
 Send a short thank-you note by mail or e-mail.

-Fall test scores not what you wanted?
-Use our premier Test Prep Provider ArborBridge to get the scores you need!
-Email Erica@ArborBridge.com to get set up with a free consultation and diagnostic test today!
+Spring test scores not what you wanted?
+Use our preferred Test Prep Provider ArborBridge, to get the scores you need!
+Email Morris@ArborBridge.com to get set up with a free consultation and diagnostic test today!